saisreesatyassss/AutoMLwebapp/README.md

 - Implements strategies to handle class imbalances for more accurate predictions.

 ### Deployment
-- Suitable for deployment on platforms like Streamlit Sharing or Heroku.
+- Suitable for deployment on platforms like Streamlit Sharing.
 - The app provides an accessible interface for users to experience data analysis and modeling.

 ## Code Structure